 Call to begin your journey to wellness today.

 If you or someone you love has been suffering from a Percocet addiction, Restored Path Detox can help.
-We will work alongside you to provide the most comprehensive and individualized medically-monitored detox program available.
+We will work alongside you to provide the most comprehensive and individualized support at our medically monitored Percocet detox center in Dallas.